The following are the 20 notes to the principal financial statements:

 |95X8276||Eisenhower Exchange Fellowship Program Trust Fund||Public Law No. 101-454|

 In 2018 and prior years, these fees and surcharges were credited in the Diplomatic and Consular Programs fund as spending authority from offsetting collections.
 The Consolidated Appropriations Act of FY 2017 (Public Law No. 115-31) enacted a new stand-alone fund beginning in 2019 to display fee-funded consular programs independent of the larger Diplomatic Programs (formerly Diplomatic and Consular Programs) fund.
-In 2019, unobligated balances totaling $1,740 million related to the fees and surcharges were transferred from the former fund to the CBSP.
-Additionally, $333 million was transferred from CBSP to OBO’s Capital Security Cost Sharing program.
+In 2020, unobligated balances totaling $73 million related to the fees and surcharges were transferred from the former fund to the CBSP.
+Additionally, $273 million was received in direct appropriations from the former fund related to the Coronavirus Preparedness and Response Supplemental Appropriations (CARES) Act (see Note 19, COVID-19 Activity).
 This change enables the Department to provide greater transparency and accountability in financial reporting on these fees and surcharges, facilitate budget estimates for these fees and surcharges, and more easily make the information available to users of budget information and other stakeholders.

-The table below displays the dedicated collection amounts on a combined basis as of September 30, 2019 and 2018 (dollars in millions).
+The table below displays the dedicated collection amounts on a combined basis as of September 30, 2020 and 2019 (dollars in millions).

 |Balance Sheet as of September 30|